-For each kids coding website, we break down what to expect to find on it, and why it's great for kids.
-We also share some pros and cons, and for paid classes, we break down the options and costs.
-We hope to save you some time as you find the best education options for your child!
+For each website, we break down what you can expect to find on it and who it’s best for.
+We share some pros and cons, and for paid classes, we break down the options and costs.
+We hope to save you some time as you research the best computer science education options for your child!

-Why it’s great for kids: Ages 5 and up can navigate Scratch.
+Why it’s great for kids: Ages 5 and up can already begin to navigate Scratch.
 Ideally, Scratch is designed for elementary to lower middle school students.

 - Pros: Highly interactive, easy to use, and fun

 - Cons: As students get older, there are less challenges for them on Scratch

 Create & Learn offers free introductory live video coding courses for kids K-12 in Scratch, robotics, mobile apps, game development, and more.
 The curriculum was designed by experts from Google, MIT, and Stanford with kids in mind.
 The courses are taught in small groups in a collaborative environment where each kid gets specialized attention from a professional coding teacher.
 Children have the opportunity to earn a coding certificate for every milestone they hit.
 Classes are scheduled around student availability and they can be done on a weekly or daily basis.

 - Pros: Collaborative, fun way to learn from experts live in small groups, and personalized learning paths from a best-in-class curriculum

 - Cons: Can't watch on-demand, need to pick a scheduled class time ahead of time